thaihocnguyen-git/disaster-message/README.md

     This project create a machine learning pipeline using scikit-learn to classify message from disaster message dataset provided by [Figure Eight](https://www.figure-eight.com/).

+    This classification can help to classify the message automatically and redirect the message to the organization that has responsibility to this disaster.

 ### Dataset
     The disaster dataset includes text messages about disasters that is labeled into 36 catergories:
         1. 'related'